 The Foundation has a beneficial interest in assets held by National.
 This interest consists of funds contributed to the Wishes Forever Endowment Fund at National Organization.
 An endowment agreement has been signed between the Foundation and National Organization and thus the original corpus and any accumulated earnings are not redeemable by the Foundation at any time.
-Distributions from earnings will be made by the National Organization to the Foundation according to the National Organization's Endowment Spending Policy.
+Distributions from earnings will be made by the National Organization's Endowment Spending Policy.
 See Note 4 for fair value disclosures related to this asset.
 There is \$128,119 of net assets with donor restrictions to be maintained in perpetuity included in the beneficial interest.
 Earnings are recorded in investment income on the accompanying statement of activities.